junhaoliao/clp/docs/src/user-docs/guides-external-database.md

    ```

    :::{important}
-   If your external service is running on the host machine (not in a container), **do not use
+   If your external service is running on the host machine, **do not use `127.0.0.1`** as the host.
-   `127.0.0.1`** as the host.
-CLP runs in containers, so `127.0.0.1` would refer to the container
+   The CLP components run in containers, so `127.0.0.1` would refer to the container itself.
-   itself.
    Instead, use:
+   - `host.docker.internal` to refer to the host machine.
    - The host's actual network IP address (e.g., `192.168.1.10`)
-   - `host.docker.internal` on Docker Desktop for Mac/Windows
-   - Configure your service to bind to `0.0.0.0` and use the host's IP
    :::

 3. Set the credentials in `etc/credentials.yaml`: